DingLi156516/DBMS-project/README.md

 Pageprepare.php - Stylesheet to use in other pages

-request1.php - utput courses which have more than # secondary topics.
+request1.php - output courses which have more than # secondary topics.
- The information result should be sorted by the number # of secondary topics courses have, descending, then by the creators name #(alphabetically), then by the courses name (alphabetically)
+ The information result should be sorted by the number # of secondary topics courses have, descending, then by the creator’s name #(alphabetically), then by the courses name (alphabetically)
 Done by the admin

 request1action.php - To process the data from request1.php